Skip to content

 Analyzer / Constraint separation.
 An Analyzer knows how to measure a metric (compute the null rate as a SQLGlot expression, or as a vectorized Pandas operation).
 A Constraint knows how to decide whether that metric satisfies the rule.
 Both are small, independently testable, and replaceable.
 Adding a new check type means writing one of each.

 SQLGlot AST for all SQL.
-No SQL string concatenation anywhere in the codebase.
+No SQL string concatenation in the compiler or engine layers.
 Every expression is a typed SQLGlot AST node compiled to the target dialect at call time.
-This eliminates SQL injection, escape sequence bugs, and the silent drift that comes from dialect-specific string templates.
+This eliminates escape sequence bugs and the silent drift that comes from dialect-specific string templates.
+Note: the satisfies rule accepts arbitrary SQL from the caller — input sanitization is the caller's responsibility, as with any parameterized query layer.

 Fail-condition pattern for PySpark.
 Analyzers return Column expressions applied lazily across the cluster. .collect() is never called — not even for sampling.
 Calling .collect() on a dataset of any real scale is a driver OOM waiting to happen.
 The full validation result is computed in a single distributed aggregation pass.